mkirchner/hamt/README.md

                         return SEARCH_SUCCESS
                     else:
                         return SEARCH_FAIL_KEYMISMATCH
+                else (i.e. it holds a sub-table):
+                    search_recursive(sub-table, hash_next(hash), eq, key)
             else:
-                    /* recursively continue the search */
-                    search_recursive(TABLE(anchor)[expected index],
-                                     hash_next(hash), eq, key)
-            else:
                 return SEARCH_FAIL_NOTFOUND

-How do we *test for presence in the current subtree*?
-Standard hash trie search!
-First, given the current trie level, determine the current 5-bit sub-hash and interpret the value as an integer:
+The key step here is *testing for presence in the current subtree*.
+This can be accomplished by standard hash trie search.

+First, given the current trie
+level, determine the current 5-bit sub-hash and interpret the value as an
+integer:

 ```c
 uint32_t expected_index = hash_get_index(hash);
 ```

-where the trie level (and hash exhaustion) is managed by `struct hash_state` and its helper functions.
+where the trie level (and hash exhaustion) is managed by `struct hash_state` and its helper functions as described [above](#hashing).

 Second, check if the `expected_index` is set in the current table: